-AUD/USD Forecast: Aussie Set to Benefit From Prospects of the Labor Market
+AUD/USD Forecast: Aussie Set To Benefit From Prospects Of The Labor Market

-The Australian labor market is expected to report the unemployment rate steady at 5.0% in November.
+- The Australian labor market is expected to report the unemployment rate steady at 5.0 percent in November.

-The US Federal Reserve is expected to raise the target range for Fed funds to 2.25%-2.50%, but the monetary policy outlook is in the focus.
+- The US Federal Reserve is expected to raise the target range for Fed funds to 2.25-2.50 percent, but the monetary policy outlook is in the focus.

-The markets are focusing the attention on Fed outlook with the policymakers possibly signaling the pause to its rate hiking cycle while delivering broadly expected rate hike in December.
+The markets ate focusing the attention on Fed outlook with the policymakers possibly signaling the pause to its rate hiking cycle while delivering broadly expected rate hike in December.

 The explicit mention of the rate hiking pause would be a strong bullish signal for AUD/USD although such a scenario is not expected.
 The markets expect Fed to repeatedly underline the conditionality and data dependency for the future policy move.